faith289/SAS-Music-Player/README.md

 ---

-[ To run the app: First go through the requirement part then download the testing folder and run the muuusic.py in your local system ]
+[ To run the app: First go through the requirement part then download the "Testing Files" folder and run the muuusic.py in your local system ]

 [ All the files required to modify the app further resides inside the "Testing Files" folder ]